RedHat-Israel/ROSE/docs/course_materials/exercises/01_Linux/homework_1.md

 In this exercise you will practice the following commands:

-pwd, mdkir, cd, ls, tree, rm, touch, cat, vim
+pwd, mkdir, cd, ls, tree, rm, cat, vim

 Please write down your answers, including the command you used and the output you got.